vPeteWalker/midway/db/basic_clone_api/basic_clone_api.rst

 .. note::

-   If you care to paste this into another program, be sure it keeps the formatting intact, as programs such as the built-in Windows Notepad will not.
+   If you care to paste this into another program, be sure that program retains the formatting, as some (ex. built-in Windows Notepad) will not.
 Recommend Notepad++ or Sublime Text.

 .. figure:: images/3.png

 #.
 Click **Close** and then click **X** to close the *Clone Database* wizard.

 #.
 From the *admin* dropdown, choose **REST API Explorer**.
+A new browser tab will open.
+You will use this throughout this section.

    .. figure:: images/4.png